 - Volatility management is the leading driver, with 82% of institutions employing derivatives like options and futures for hedging crypto exposure.

-- 81% of institutional investors cite regulatory uncertainty as a core reason for tightening crypto risk controls in 2025.
+- 81% of institutional investors cite regulatory uncertainty as a core reason for tightening crypto risk controls.

 - Cybersecurity threats drive 74% of institutional risk mitigation strategies, with increased spending on penetration testing and zero-trust architectures.